Norfolk Railway: Norfolk Railway worked by the Eastern Counties Railway

 Accordingly from May 1848 the Norfolk Railway ceased to operate trains on its lines, which became simply branches of the Eastern Counties Railway.
 However an amalgamation bill failed in Parliament in the 1849 session.
 Although the Norfolk Railway now had only financial matters to concern it, these proved extremely troublesome due to haphazard financial control and accounting during its active lifetime.

 Formation of the Great Eastern Railway

 The Eastern Counties Railway now operated the Norfolk Railway, which reduced NR activity to simply being an owner of the line but not having any hand in its operation.
 The ECR gained similar control of other railways in East Anglia, and at length amalgamation was proposed.
-In 1862 the ECR, the Norfolk Railway, the Eastern Union Railway and the East Anglian Railway amalgamated, forming a new company, the Great Eastern Railway.
+In 1862 the ECR, the Norfolk Railway, the Eastern Union Railway and the East Anglian Railways amalgamated, forming a new company, the Great Eastern Railway.
 This was ratified by the Great Eastern Railway Act 1862 (25 & 26 Vict. c. ccxxiii) of 7 August 1862, retrospectively effective from 1 July 1862.

 The GER owned two main lines between London and Norwich, and the Norwich to Yarmouth and Norwich to Lowestoft lines of the Norfolk Railway became branch lines of the GER; the same was true of the Dereham branch.